neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/blog/datashuttle.md

 managing the naming and transfer of folders—a task entirely unrelated to the central research goals.

-In our previous blog, we highlighted the benefits of data standardisation for systems neuroscience, introducing the [NeuroBlueprint](https://neuroblueprint.neuroinformatics.dev/) specification.
+In our previous blog post, we highlighted the benefits of data standardisation for systems neuroscience, introducing the [NeuroBlueprint](https://neuroblueprint.neuroinformatics.dev/) specification.